 Let’s dig deeper into each of these issues.

 The Challenge: Lack of SEO Knowledge

 The consensus is that a cohesive SEO plan could be beneficial for large companies.
-However, a lack of subject knowledge holds decision makers back from more broadly implementing organic search in their marketing strategy.
+However, too many strategic decision makers don’t understand what SEO is, let alone its value within the overall marketing mix.